 It is not my intention to explain the mathematics of General Relativity, which takes me quite some time to get it right every time I try.
 Let me, however, show you with a simple example how it interprets time and distance and high velocities that approach the speed of light.

+Time Wrap.
 Let us say you have invented a rocket that can fly at 99.9999999999999999999999% of speed of light.
 (There is no hope of ever reaching the speed of light – or, for that matter, the speed presumed here – unless you are a massless photon – a particle of the electromagnetic wave, generally spoken as light.)
 If you were to fly that rocket and take it to to Andromeda at its maximum speed, you would reach the galaxy having travelled 2.6 or so millionlight years, but you could still feel the fragrance of the perfume you wore on your lapel.
 Since you had travelled almost with time, your clock shows a few hours or a couple days past the time of lift-off.
 However, you look back on the earth with a powerful enough telescope that is not yet developed, you could see the house you left as it was, the grass in your lawn still green, and your partner looking up and wondering when you would reach.
 You wouldn’t know that 2.6 million years had expired since you left the earth; the human kind could probably have rendered themselves extinct by overconsumption and global warming if they had not otherwise destroyed themselves in a nuclear war.
-Having no means to know that, if you instantly flew back and reached the earth in virtually no time (as per your watch), you would be surprised that 5 million years had elapsed, the earth had either gone too cold or too hot, and if it exists at all, you would have to dig deep (jn your space suit) to find remnants of human existence.
+Having no means to know that, if you instantly flew back and reached the earth in virtually no time (as per your watch), you would be surprised that 5 million years had elapsed, the earth had either gone too cold or too hot, and if it existed at all, you would have to dig deep (while still wearing your space suit) to find remnants of human existence.
 That’s what is called Time Wrap.

 Think about it.
 That’s a good reason why you should never trust the UFO stories and never hope to meet an alien unless you find a planet attached to your closest planet outside the Solar system, Proxima C attached to Proxima Centaury some 4.3 light years away.
 In practical terms, attaining even this speeed is beyond the reach of human capabilities, so a team headed by Stephen Hawking suggested a postage-stamp-sized probe by 2069 that could fly at 20% speed of light.
 If you were to send that probe from your university when you were 25, the probe would reach the planet when you would be a professor of 48, and acutally see it landing (in your incredibly huge telescope or on your computer screen ) when you wish to retire from impatience at the age of 52.